squared9/Self-driving-Car/Behavioral_Cloning/README.md

 # Results

-These two HEVC movies show the performance of autonomous driving on two tracks.
+These two movies show the performance of autonomous driving on two tracks.
 One is the training track, the other is a testing track.
-For viewing please make sure you are using a browser capable of displaying HEVC/H265 movies.
+For viewing please make sure you are using a browser capable of displaying HEVC/H.265 movies.

 [![Track 1](images/Track1.png)](https://raw.githubusercontent.com/squared9/Self-driving-Car/master/Behavioral_Cloning/video/Track1.mp4) [![Track 2](images/Track2.png)](https://raw.githubusercontent.com/squared9/Self-driving-Car/master/Behavioral_Cloning/video/Track2.mp4)